 But I do have one rule – when I go to work, I stay in the office for at least 2 hours each time.

-I do this because of what I mentioned earlier – it takes time to get into “the zone,” and I found that by working at least 2 hours straight each time, I maximize my productivity levels.
+I do this to maximize my productivity levels.
+It takes time to get into "the zone," so I work at least 2 hours straight each time.

 3. Invest in your home office